top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

     duckiebot $ sudo apt install ros-kinetic-{tf-conversions,cv-bridge,image-transport,camera-info-manager,theora-image-transport,joy,image-proc,compressed-image-transport,phidgets-drivers,imu-complementary-filter,imu-filter-madgwick}

-XXX: do we need Phidgets if we are not using the IMU this year?
+XXX Do we need Phidgets if we are not using the IMU this year?

-### Optional user preferences

-To automatically boot into `byobu`:

-    duckiebot $ byobu-enable

-This can be disabled with `byobu-disable`.

-XXX: the above is per-user; should not be done here.

 ### Wireless configuration

-There are the two key to edit files:
+There are two files that are important to edit.

 The file `/etc/network/interfaces` should look like this:

 ```
- interfaces(5) file used by ifup(8) and ifdown(8)
+# interfaces(5) file used by ifup(8) and ifdown(8)
 # Include files from /etc/network/interfaces.d:
 #source-directory /etc/network/interfaces.d